-St. Louis, MO – A U.S.-based market leader in the manufacture of aircraft structures, airframe assemblies and aerospace MRO (maintenance, repair, overhaul), has ordered a seven (7) press part forming package from Beckwood Press Company.
-The comprehensive package, consisting of Triform sheet hydroforming presses, stretch forming machines and hot joggle presses, supports the customer’s mission of increasing its internal metal forming capabilities.
+St. Louis, MO – A U.S.-based market leader in the manufacture of aircraft structures, airframe assemblies, and aerospace MRO (maintenance, repair, overhaul), has ordered a seven (7) press package from Beckwood Press Company.
+The comprehensive package consists of Triform sheet hydroforming presses, stretch forming machines and hot joggle presses to support the customer’s mission of increasing metal forming capabilities.

-The sheet hydroforming portion of the press package features a Triform 2496-5FC Fluid Cell press with a 24” x 96” forming chamber for efficiently forming the user’s sheet metal aero structure parts.
-It is supplemented with (2) compact 24-5FC’s, each featuring 24” diameter forming areas, intuitive controls and fast cycle times for increased productivity, with reduced maintenance requirements.
-Each Triform uses a flexible diaphragm to shape sheet material around male form blocks, or into female cavities, resulting in high-performance forming capability, with dramatically decreased tooling costs.
+The packing includes three Triform fluid cell sheet hydroforming presses.
+The first, a 2496-5FC, features a 24” x 96” oval forming chamber with a bed shuttle for maximum efficiency.
+It is supplemented with two (2) Triform model 24-5FC’s, each featuring a 24” diameter forming areas, intuitive controls system, and fast cycle times for increased productivity.
+Triform sheet hydroforming presses use a flexible diaphragm to shape sheet material around male form blocks, or into female cavities, resulting in high-performance forming capability, with dramatically decreased tooling costs.

-The two (2) 20 ton capacity extrusion stretch forming machines are designed to stretch and contour aerospace alloys into a variety of roll formed profiles.
-The stretch forming process can typically create net shape curves in a single step process which traditionally would require multiple hits with traditional press forming methods as well as hand finishing – considerably reducing production costs.
+Two (2) 20-ton extrusion stretch forming machines will be included to stretch and contour aerospace alloys into a variety of roll-formed profiles.
+The stretch forming process can typically create net shape curves in a single step process which traditionally would require multiple hits with traditional press forming methods as well as hand finishing.

-The two (2) hot joggle hydraulic presses are designed to form parts which require multiple bends, often in opposite directions.
-As with the sheet hydroforming and stretch forming machines, these joggle presses can form a net shaped part in a single step saving time, helping to eliminate waste and reducing skilled labor.
+Two (2) hydraulic hot joggle presses will form parts which require multiple bends, often in opposite directions.
+As with the sheet hydroforming and stretch forming machines, these joggle presses can form a net-shaped part in a single step saving time, helping to eliminate waste and reducing skilled labor.

-The presses, which will be installed beginning in late-2014, will support the supplier’s major in-house assembly programs directly, thereby minimizing sub-tier supplier issues and maximizing the organization’s manufacturing flexibility.
-Included in the package are several supplementary items aimed at increasing efficiency, and the uptime of the equipment.
+The presses, which will be installed in late-2014, will support the supplier’s in-house assembly programs, thereby minimizing sub-tier supplier issues and maximizing the organization’s manufacturing flexibility.
+Included in the package are several supplementary items aimed at increasing efficiency and uptime of the equipment.
 These include on-board Overall Equipment Effectiveness (OEE), complimentary remote factory support and Preventive Maintenance (PM) performed by factory-trained Beckwood personnel on the user’s factory floor.